 Service of the Answer

-Service of the answer requires that the Defendant arrange for delivery of the answer documents to the Plaintiff within twenty-one (21) days of service of the summons and complaint.
+Service of the answer requires the Defendant to arrange for delivery of a copy of their written answer to the Plaintiff within twenty-one (21) days of service of the summons and complaint.

-The proof of service of the answer documents tells the state district court when, how, and where the Plaintiff was served.
-An affidavit of service gives the court proof of service.
+The proof of service tells the state district court when, how, and where the Plaintiff was served a copy of the Defendant's written answer.
+An affidavit of service, or a declaration of service, gives the court proof of service.

 Forms and Guides for Answering a District Court Civil Action

-Forms are not available for every legal issue or circumstance.
-If you do not find the form on this website, the form is not available through the North Dakota Legal Self Help Center.
+Forms aren't available for every legal issue or circumstance.
+If you do not find the form on this website, the form isn't available through the North Dakota Legal Self Help Center.

 You may need to create legal documents yourself.
 The General-Use forms below may be used as a starting point for creating your own answer documents.